-To examine inversion uncertainty, an unsmoothed inversion based on a p = 18 layer logarithmic grid was run, with model priors set at N(0,1), and noise-variance $\sigma_n$ an additional unknown.
-This inversion has modest uncertainty about which layer to place the two anomalies in, and the marginal posterior distributions in the anomalous layers clearly are multimodal.
+To examine inversion uncertainty, an unsmoothed inversion based on an p = 18 layer logarithmic grid was run, with model priors set at N(0, 1), and noise-variance σ_n an additional unknown.
+This inversions has modest uncertainty about which layer to place the two anomalies in, and the marginal posterior distributions in the anomalous layers are clearly multimodal.
 A typical example is shown in Figure 11.